nghia-1401/Carbon-Emission-Analysis/README.md

 | Netherlands  | 40872.50                |
 | India        | 22618.67                |

+Conclusion:

+ 	Spain has a total carbon emission of 9,782,467.5 units, significantly higher than the other countries on the list.
+  	Specifically, Spain’s emissions are:
+		Nearly 5 times higher than Germany (the second-highest), Nearly 20 times higher than the USA (ranked fourth), More than 430 times higher than India (ranked last).
+	Focusing on controlling and improving technology in Spain could have a major impact on reducing total emissions across the entire supply chain.
+	Although other countries have lower emissions, they should still be monitored — especially if their production levels are expected to grow in the future.
 ### 6. What is the trend of carbon footprints (PCFs) over the years?
 ```sql
 SELECT